sdkane/cfd-fe-backwardstep/README.md

-This was the final project for ME614 - Computational Fluid Dynamics Spring 2014 and was programmed in just under three weeks as the professor did not hand the assignment out until the final three weeks of class.<br>
+This was the final project for ME614 - Computational Fluid Dynamics Spring 2014 and was programmed in just under three weeks as the professor did not hand the assignment out until the final three weeks of class.
+Because of this the driving motivation behind the code was to get each individual part working and producing correct output without worrying about any sort of coding formatting.<br>

 The code was developed completely from scratch with reference to the class textbook for appropriate equations. <br>
 The program entry point is in GlobalSolver.m